ashish0593/React-Redux-Demo/README.md

 # React-Redux-Demo
-A small application using React-Redux
+A small application using React-Redux with materialize-css